aklin/aklin.github.io/_posts/2018-06-26-generate-chainable-setters-with-intellij-idea.md

 ---

-Here's how to make the IntelliJ IDEA setter generator generate setters that start with `this` instead of `set` and return `this` when they're done.
+Here's how to make the IntelliJ IDEA setter generator generate setters prefixed by `with` instead of `set` and returning `this` when they're done.

 In the setter generator dialog, click the button with the three dots next to the scheme field.
 Copy the default scheme (IntelliJ Default)